spatie/laravel-image-optimizer/README.md

 The package uses a bunch of binaries to optimize images.
 To learn which ones on how to install them, head over to the [optimization tools section](https://github.com/spatie/image-optimizer#optimization-tools) in the readme of the underlying image-optimizer package.
 That readme also contains info on [what these tools will do to your images](https://github.com/spatie/image-optimizer#which-tools-will-do-what).

 The package comes with some sane defaults to optimize images.
-If can modify that configuration by publishing the config file.
+You can modify that configuration by publishing the config file.

 ```bash
 php artisan vendor:publish --provider="Spatie\LaravelImageOptimizer\ImageOptimizerServiceProvider"